 If you really want to take your pear-shaped diamond to work, consider a bezel setting for it to protect the point.
 Bezel settings wrap the metal around your brilliant diamond, providing a metal buffer around the point of the stone.
-This setting detail can form a protective barrier and create a fun, modern look for a vintage-style stone.
+This setting detail can create a protective barrier and a fun, modern look for a vintage-style stone.

 Price Beyond Compare

-On your search for a reasonable price, remember that about 80% of your engagement ring’s price is the center stone.
-Round stones are popular, which ups their price, but many prefer fancy shapes like marquise and pear shape diamonds and love the savings they come with them.
+In your search for a reasonable price, remember that about 80% of your engagement ring’s price is the center stone.
+Round stones are popular, which ups their price, but many prefer fancy shapes like marquise and pear shape diamonds and love the savings that come with them.
 One of many ways to guarantee your ring is personalized, a pear-shaped diamond guarantees more excitement than a round brilliant cut diamond and will help you create a unique ring overall.

-Pear Shaped Engagement Rings: The Talk of the Town
+Pear-Shaped Engagement Rings: The Talk of the Town

 The popularity of the pear-shaped engagement ring is acknowledged by many.
 We are seeing them all over social media as examples of gorgeous, sparkling ring options.
 A pear diamond has become a status symbol and an eye-catching jewelry choice for many over the last five years.

-Famous Pear Shaped Diamond Rings
+Famous Pear-Shaped Diamond Rings

-Cardi B’s engagement ring from Offset was a unique double halo with an 8 carat pear-shaped diamond in the center.
+Cardi B’s engagement ring from Offset was a unique double halo with an 8-carat pear-shaped diamond in the center.
 The outer halo is pink diamonds, and the side set stones are also pear-shaped.
 This ring was said to cost about half a million dollars.

 Her brief engagement to Pete Davidson featured this stunning 3-carat haloed ring.
-While she returned it when they did not make it down the aisle, the ring was a popular feature of her social media and a cult favorite of diamond lovers when it was in the public eye.
+While she returned it when they did not make it down the aisle, the ring was a popular feature on her social media and a cult favorite of diamond lovers when it was in the public eye.

 Victoria Beckham’s fine jewelry collection is one to envy, and it includes 14 engagement rings.
 The most popular ring to see her wear is her 17-carat pear-shaped diamond set on a pavé diamond band.